Care Instructions

 important tips from ferix!

-• This diaper requires the use of plastic pants!
+• My cloth diapers requires the use of plastic pants!
 There is no water-proof protective layer in this diaper to stop leaks.

-• Wash and dry your diaper to get the best fit.
+• Wash and dry cloth diapers to get the best fit.
 This diaper is designed to shrink and fluff up, becoming thicker, after the first wash.

 • Do not use lotions or creams with your cloth diapers and plastic pants.
 Lotions and creams will coat the fabric and decrease absorbency.
 They can also react to the materials in plastic pants, causing them to become brittle and tear.